 - You’ll need to earn at least £75,000 a year if applying alone

-- In joint applications, one of you must earn at least £75,000 a year, or your combined income must be at least £100,000
+- For joint applications, one of you must earn at least £75,000 a year, or your combined income must be at least £100,000

-- You’ll need to show us how you intend to repay the balance by the time the mortgage term ends
+- You’ll need to show how you intend to repay the amount you borrow by the time the mortgage term ends